techcat-dev/Braixen-Simulator/README.md

 Compiling on Linux:

-Download braixen-simulator.c and run this command to compile a binary:
+Download braixen-simulator.c and run these commands to compile a binary:

 gcc braixen-simulator.c -o Braixen-Simulator